covid-policy-modelling/basel-connector/README.md

 lerna run build
 ```

+If `lerna bootstrap` fails with `sh: 1: tsc: not found`, you may need to run `npm i -g typescript` first.

 Because this is a Lerna project, most dependencies are hoisted to the top-level, root `node_modules` directory.

 ### Testing on the command line